breatheco-de/content/src/content/how-to/pandas-data-cleaning.md

-## Pandas Data Cleaning
+---
+title: "Data Cleaning with Pandas: A Comprehensive Guide"
+subtitle: "Learn how to clean and preprocess data using Pandas in Python.
+Discover essential techniques and functions for handling missing values, duplicates, outliers, and more. "
+tags: ["python","pandas"]
+authors: ["DF27ARTS"]

+---

-In data science or machine learning, one of the most important tasks performed when working with large amounts of data is data cleaning, data cleaning is the process of removing typing errors, inconsistencies, and missing values from a dataset.
+In data science or [Machine learning](https://4geeksacademy.com/us/machine-learning-engineer/machine-learning-engineer), one of the most important tasks performed when working with large amounts of data is data cleaning, data cleaning is the process of removing typing errors, inconsistencies, and missing values from a dataset.
 In this article, we'll see how to clean a dataset using **pandas** step by step.

 ## What is Data Cleaning?

 Data cleaning is the process of removing errors or inconsistencies from a dataset.
-To clean a dataset of information in data science or machine learning we have to make sure that there are no missing values, typing errors, type inconsistencies, duplicate rows, `None`, `NaN` or `empty` values, unnecessary columns, and many things more. [pandas](https://4geeks.com/interactive-exercise/pandas-exercises-tutorial) offers us a powerful toolkit for data cleaning.
+To clean a dataset of information in data science or machine learning we have to make sure that there are no missing values, typing errors, type inconsistencies, duplicate rows, `None`, `NaN` or `empty` values, unnecessary columns, and many things more.
+[Pandas library](https://4geeks.com/lesson/intro-to-pandas) offers us a powerful toolkit for data cleaning.
 It contains a variety of functions that help us deal with these errors and fix them.

 In the following example, you will see how to clean a mock dataset of information step by step with the **pandas** library.
 This dataset is a simulation of a customer list.